-Candidates are required to pass at least two of the three parts of the C-BASE, Core, or PPST before enrolling in upper level education courses unless the department has granted an exception.
-All three sections of the C-BASE, Core, or PPST must be passed before the candidate is declared a Candidate in Good Standing and before admission to the student teaching semester.
-The C-BASE will be administered on campus and the Core or PPST can be taken at established testing sites or on-line.
+The C-BASE will be administered on campus and the Core or PPST can be taken at established testing sites.
 Individual tutoring sessions may be scheduled at the Student Academic Success (SAS) center prior to C-BASE testing dates.
 College graduates with a cumulative grade point average of 3.0 or greater and all persons with either an ACT composite score of 26 or higher, or an SAT composite score of 1170 or higher, are exempt from taking the C-BASE, Core, or PPST.